Curriculum

 - Discussing food across Spanish-speaking countries

-- Using high frequency vocabulary to describe daily lives
+- Using high-frequency vocabulary to describe daily lives

 - Cultural perspectives and comparisons